-PROS: In standard form the kit is quite well thought about in its design but has its faults!
+PROS: In standard form the kit is very well thought out in its design.
 The TS1 cylinder should give more spread of power, better acceleration and better cooling!
 It will travel for longer with fewer hassles compared to a cast cylinder.
 The cylinder plating is harder wearing and longer lasting.

-CONS: The kit requires a full expansion chamber to gain its full potential although a Clubman system can be used but restricts the power out put, what ever exhaust used a new exhaust flange needs fabricating which is not interchangeable with a Standard cylinder.
+CONS: The kit requires a full expansion chamber to gain its full potential although a Clubman system can be used but restricts the power out put, whatever exhaust used a new exhaust flange needs fabricating which is not interchangeable with a Standard cylinder.
 The kit is designed to use an open bellmouth carb, because of the lack of room under the panel it is difficult to filter the air.
 Long term this will cause the piston and cylinder to wear out!
-We designed a flat panel filter to help this but superseded it with a cone filter which works on all large carbs MBU0447
+We designed a flat panel filter to help this and also a cone filter which works on all large carbs MBU0447

 ABOUT THE TS1

 The Inlet manifold as standard was designed to use the Amal MK2 34mm carb and rubber.
 Amal offered carb sizes down to a 28mm or you could use a 30 or 32mm depending on what were available from the manufacturers at the time.
 Later on we used the improved Dellorto VHSA 30 and 32mm until these were stopped by Dellorto, later we used the Mikuni TMX 35mm which is a straight swap using the same rubber.
 Others used the over sized Dellorto VHSB 34mm which needed a different stepped rubber or one of MB's inlet manifolds machined to suit.